nicolo-tellini/LICO/README.md

 While **cron** schedules the frequency at which you want to monitor the integrity of your links, **telegram-send** notifies you with a multi-message report.

+NOTE: If you are not interested in sheduling/Telegram you can run ```monitorSR.sh```, instead.
+The output will be printed on the terminal.

 # What you need

 1. COPY ```monitor.sh``` inside your ```/favorite/dir ```<br>